cylc/cylc-doc/src/user-guide/running-suites.rst

 Several suite run modes allow you to simulate suite behaviour quickly without running the suite's real jobs - which may be long-running and resource-hungry:

+dummy mode
-- *dummy mode* - runs dummy tasks as background jobs on configured job hosts.
+   Runs dummy tasks as background jobs on configured job hosts.

-  - simulates scheduling, job host connectivity, and generates all job files on suite and job hosts.
+   This simulates scheduling, job host connectivity, and generates all job files on suite and job hosts. dummy-local mode

-- *dummy-local mode* - runs real dummy tasks as background jobs on the suite host, which allows dummy-running suites from other sites.
+   Runs real dummy tasks as background jobs on the suite host, which allows dummy-running suites from other sites.

-  - simulates scheduling and generates all job files on the suite host.
+   This simulates scheduling and generates all job files on the suite host. simulation mode

-- *simulation mode* - does not run any real tasks.
+   Does not run any real tasks.

-  - simulates scheduling without generating any job files.
+   This simulates scheduling without generating any job files.

-Set the run mode (default *live*) on the command line:
+Set the run mode (default ``live``) on the command line:

 .. code-block:: console